d1runberg/FarmNode/README.md

 You will then use the edisons configure tool to search for a wifi address and connect to it to gain access to the internet again.
 When you are done with your connection you can re-enable hostapd.

 ### Adding FarmNode as a Service (Starts on reboot)
+The Edison is like any other computer, it can be turned on and off and sometimes it crashes.
+The problem here is that a person isn't always there to restart the software.
+So, what we need to do is enable FarmNode as what is called a service.
+Services are pieces of software that run in the background and are usually started on boot up of a computer.

+**NOTE:** This may get wrapped into the FarmNode setup command functionality.

 ## Interaction / Using a Kernel